 - 1/2 cup almond flour

-- 2 tablespooons prepared ranch dressing plus more for serving
+- 2 tablespoons prepared ranch dressing plus more for serving

 - 1 tablespoon dry ranch seasoning

 - Preheat oven to 500 degrees.
-Line baking sheet with parchment paper.
+Spritz a baking sheet with nonstick spray.

 - Add all of the ingredients to a medium bowl and mix well with your hands.

 - Form mixture into 9 evenly sized meatballs and place on the prepared baking sheet.

 - Bake for 15 minutes or until the internal temperature reaches 165 degrees.

 - Serve with extra hot sauce and ranch dressing, as desired.